wp-plugins/nextgen-gallery-sell-photo/readme.txt

 == Description ==

-This addon allows you to create a Buy button for each NextGEN Gallery photo that a user can click to purchase.
+This plugin allows you to create a Buy button for each NextGEN Gallery photo that a user can click to purchase.

 = Feature =

 * Sell NextGEN gallery photo
-* Accept payments via PayPal for your NextGEN Gallery photos
+* Accept payments via PayPal
+* Quick one-click checkout for your e-commerce photo gallery
+* Flexible in selling photos online
+* Create a photo store using NextGEN Gallery and add purchase functionality to it

 = NextGEN Gallery Sell Photo Usage =